Sparky1313/ROS_Research/README.md

 ## spawn_obstacles Package
 ### spawn_obstacles.py
 #### spawn_obstacles.py Description
-[spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) is a program that will spawn obstacles in front of the robot as it travels a to a waypoint so that it will have to maneuver around them.
+[spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) is a program that will spawn obstacles in front of the robot as it travels to a waypoint so that it will have to maneuver around them.
 This creates a dynamic environment to test against.

-When obstacles are spawned they will be assigned a specific id/name that can be used to reference them for deletion.
+When obstacles are spawned, they will be assigned a specific id/name that can be used to reference them for deletion.
 By default, the object will be a beer bottle.
 You can modify [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) to use other objects from ```gazebo_models``` as obstacles.

 ![Obstacle Name](/README_Photos/Obstacle_Name.png)

 #### Running spawn_obstacles.py
-With Gazebo, RViz, and patrol.py started up and initialized, open another terminal window from `~/catkin_ws`.
+With Gazebo, RViz, and [patrol.py](/src/patrolling/src/patrol.py) started up and initialized, open another terminal window from `~/catkin_ws`.

 Run the command:
 ```
 rosrun spawn_obstacles spawn_obstacles.py
 ```

-This will spawn a command line menu:
+This will open a command line menu:

 ![Spawn Obstacles Main Menu](/README_Photos/Spawn_Obstacle_Main_Menu.png)

-From there you have the option to spawn an obstacle, delete a specific obstacle, cleanup (delete all) obstacles, or cleanup and exit.
+From there, you have the option to spawn an obstacle, delete a specific obstacle, cleanup (delete all) obstacles, or cleanup and exit.

 #### Spawn an Obstacle